Tweets that have come back to bite Donald Trump

-He's arguably the most infamous prolific Tweeter the world has ever seen.
+He's arguably the most infamous prolific tweeter the world has ever seen.

 So it comes as little surprise that several of US President Donald Trump's 46,800 posts have come back to bite him.

-Since joining the social media site in March of 2009, Mr Trump has used the social media platform to comment on everything from his disappointment in the Academy Awards to his disdain for Democratic politicians and the media.
+Since joining the social media site in March 2009, Trump has used it to comment on everything from his disappointment in the Academy Awards to his disdain for Democratic politicians and the media.

 The prospect of Mr Trump being impeached – which could lead to his removal as President – has dogged him ever since his inauguration.